huggingface/dataset-viewer/docs/source/statistics.md

 # Explore statistics over split data

-Datasets Server provides a `/statistics` endpoint for fetching some basic statistics precomputed for a requested dataset.
+The dataset viewer provides a `/statistics` endpoint for fetching some basic statistics precomputed for a requested dataset.
 This will get you a quick insight on how the data is distributed.

 <Tip warning={true}>
   Currently, statistics are computed only for <a href="./parquet">datasets with Parquet exports</a>.